premium feature crown icon

 Hints

-2. is equal at every point
+2. It is the same at every point.

-3. is not conserved
+3. It is not conserved.

 Subtopic: Superposition Principle |